chef-boneyard/chef-provisioning/docs/building_drivers.md

 - `Driver`: Represents a "machine warehouse"--an AWS account, a set of vagrant machines, a PXE machine registry.
 You can ask it for new machines, power machines on and off, and get rid of machines you are no longer using.
 - `Machine`: Represents a ready, connectable machine.
 The machine interface lets you run commands, upload and download files, and converge recipes.
 This is returned by Driver methods that create and connect to machines.
 - `MachineSpec`: Represents the saved information about a Machine.
 Drivers use this to save information about how to locate and manipulate individual machines (like the AWS instance ID, PXE MAC address, or Vagrantfile location).
-- `ActionHandler`: this is how Metal communicates back to the host provisioning program (like the machine resource, test-kitchen, or knife/metal command line).
+- `ActionHandler`: this is how Chef communicates back to the host provisioning program (like the machine resource, test-kitchen, or knife command line).
 It primarily uses it to report actions it performs and progress, so that the host can print pretty output informing the user.

 ## Picking a URL scheme